-Dr. Kukday received her MS in Biochemistry from The Institute of Science, Mumbai, India.
-She then travelled across the world to the University of Georgia, where she received her PhD in Biochemistry and Molecular Biology.
-She was a Instructor and Post-doctoral Associate at the University of Georgia.
-She joined the the Department of Genetics, Development, and Cell Biology as a Lecturer in 2013.
+I completed an MS in Biochemistry from The Institute of Science, Mumbai, India and then traveled to the University of Georgia, where I did my PhD research in Biochemistry and Molecular Biology.
+After graduating, I served as an Instructor and Post-doctoral Associate at the University of Georgia.
+I joined the Department of Genetics, Development, and Cell Biology in 2013.

-Ranjith Krishnankutty1, Sayali Kukday1, Amanda Castleberry, Sarah Breevoort and Walter Schmidt.
-2009.
+Krishnankutty R1, Kukday S1, Castleberry A, Breevoort S and Schmidt W. 2009.
 Proteolytic processing of certain CaaX motifs can occur in the absence of the Rce1p and Ste24p CaaX proteases.
 Yeast.
 26(8): 451-63.